gramian/matrico/README.md

 * Provide dense two-dimensional arrays (matrix) of floating-point numbers (flonum) for _CHICKEN Scheme_.

-* Provide linear algebra and typical calculator functions for matrixes.
+* Provide linear algebra and typical calculator functions for matrices.

 * Use only [included modules](http://wiki.call-cc.org/man/5/Included%20modules) of _CHICKEN Scheme_.